mohammap22/data-512-homework_1/README.md

 ## Requirements
 Python 3.x, matplotlib, NumPy, Requests, defaultdict, and Pandas

+## License and Terms of Use
+The data is sourced from Wikipedia under the Wikimedia Foundation's terms.
+Please review the Wikimedia Foundation REST API terms of use for more details.

+## API Documentation
+The data is acquired using the Wikipedia Pageviews API.
+For additional details on how the API works, please refer to the official API documentation.

+## Intermediary and Final Output Files
+### Intermediary Files:

+academy_monthly_mobile_201507-202309.json: Contains monthly mobile access data. academy_monthly_desktop_201507-202309.json: Contains monthly desktop access data. academy_monthly_cumulative_201507-202309.json: Contains monthly cumulative data.

+### Final Output Files:

+max_min_avg_pageviews.png: Plot of Maximum and Minimum Average Monthly Pageviews. top_10_peak_pageviews.png: Plot of Top 10 Peak Pageviews. fewest_months_data.png: Plot of Articles with the Fewest Months of Data.

+Each JSON file has the following fields:
+Article_Title: Name of the Wikipedia article.
+Timestamps: Timestamp for each data point in the format YYYYMMDDHH.
+Pageviews: Number of views for the article at the given timestamp.

+## Known Issues and Special Considerations
+Timestamp Alignment: The data is aligned based on the longest set of timestamps available among the articles, filling in zeros for missing data.
+Character Encoding: Special characters like '/' in article titles may cause issues with API calls.
+These need to be URL-encoded

 ## Running the Code
 Load the JSON files into Python dictionaries.
 Follow the procedures described in the 'Data Processing' section.